 SGR encourages authors to state the purpose of the manuscript and study in the introduction in a brief and meaningful manner.
 Literature reviews should be analytical as well as descriptive.
 To aid the ease of reading, authors are encouraged to examine long lists of citations for recency and relevance.
 If possible, limit citation strings to three most relevant and recent entries following the abbreviation “e.g.,”

-SGR uses APA (6th edition) style and formatting.
-The entire manuscript should be double spaced (including the references), 1” margins, and in Times New Roman 12 point.
-Please include a title of no more than 12 words, and an abstract of no more than 150 words.
-SGR uses double blind review; please do not include identifying information in the manuscript (e.g., revealing information in the method section or notes).
-If your work is published and it is cited in a submission, there is no need to hide or blind that reference.
+SGR uses APA (7th edition) style and formatting.
+The entire manuscript should be double-spaced (including the references), 1” margins, and in Times New Roman 12 point.
+Please include a title of no more than 12 words, and an abstract of no more than 100 words.
+SGR uses double-anonymized review; please do not include identifying information in the manuscript (e.g., revealing information in the method section or notes).
+If your work is published and it is cited in a submission, there is no need to hide or anonymize that reference.

 Manuscripts should not exceed 30 pages, excluding references, figures, and tables.
 We encourage authors to present their papers in a concise and clear manner.